joagada2/contrnt-based-movie-recommender-system-using-multiple-fields/README.md

-# contrnt-based-movie-recommender-system-using-multiple-fields
+# CONTENT BASED MOVIE RECOMMENDER SYSTEM WITH MULTIPLE TEXT FIELDS
-In this project, I developed content based movie recommender system using multiple text fields as input
+In this project, I utilized multiple text fields of movie dataset from the tmdb_5000_movie dataset to build content based recommender system for the movies.
+It is expected that efficiency of movie recommender system will increase with more input fields.
+The steps in this project include feature engineering as columns/features were created from JSON files.